MetaSUB/MetaSUB_CAP/README.rst

 Please start an issue or contact David C. Danko (dcd3001@med.cornell.edu) if you have questions about this pipeline.

+Utilities are available to parse the output of the CAP.
+Please see the `CAPalyzer <https://github.com/dcdanko/capalyzer>`_. for details.

 Current Modules
 ----------------